liquinlab/elm-smile/docs/api.md

 These methods provide functionality for querying data across multiple steps in the experiment.

-#### `queryStepData(pathFilter = null)`

-Gets data for all leaf nodes in the stepper, optionally filtered by path pattern.
+- `queryStepData(pathFilter = null)`: Gets data for all leaf nodes in the stepper, optionally filtered by path pattern.
 Returns only the data directly associated with each leaf node, without merging parent block data.

 ```javascript
 // Get data for all leaf nodes